Stitching the Sacred

 Day 3 - ripen - deepen into your work

 Self-catered breakfast.
 Full day of crafting.
-Evening solstice blessing / ritual.
+Evening BBQ and solstice celebration.

 Day 4 - reap - share it with others